rdmarsh/elm/README.md

 `~./elm/config.example.ini`

-Ensure the permisions for the dir and file are readable only by your account.
+Ensure the permissions for the dir and file are readable only by your account.
 Again the `Makefile` should have done this for you.
 You can force it to re-run with `make -B cfg`